-Statutory Entitlements After Expiry of the Limitation –Receiving entitlements more than two years after they become payable
+Statutory entitlements after the expiry of limitation – you can receive entitlements more than two years after they become payable.

 Many employees are wrongfully led to believe that they are not entitled to overtime.
 Some years later, often when they are let go and discuss with an employment lawyer, these employees realize their entitlements.
 Companies defend, saying that they can only sue for two years, not their entire employment.
 But the Ontario Court of Appeal precedent appears to suggest otherwise.

 All civil claims, with very limited exceptions, are subject to a two year limitation period pursuant to the Limitations Act 2002, S.O.
 2002, c.
 24, Sch.
 B..
 Claims brought after two years are statute barred, meaning any potential claims that could have existed will not be successful simply due to the passage of time.

 For employees, this means that all claims for outstanding wages, public holiday, vacation, overtime, notice and severance pay, must be brought within two years of the date the damages became payable.
 Often this is not a concern when an employee is wrongfully terminated, as the tendency is to seek legal advice shortly after the termination date, far before the two year limitation.

 The same cannot be said for other entitlements such as vacation, public holiday pay and overtime.
 Employers that do not pay their employee’s proper entitlements under the Employment Standards Act, 2000 (“ESA”), often do so throughout the entire employment relationship.
 This may lead to a limitation issue when employees attempt to seek the outstanding pay from the beginning of their employment.

 One important qualification in order for the two year limitation clock to starting ticking is discoverability.
 The person who has a potential civil claim must “discover” that said claim exists.
 Therefore, if an employee is unaware that they are owed overtime pay, public holiday pay, vacation pay, dating back more than two years, is the two-year clock ticking?